Skip to content

 Optional settings pop-up window

-3. Set the port to 3000 (or any other port still available on your computer).
+3. Set the host port to 3000

 Warning